absmach/supermq-docs/docs/authorization.md

 Group Viewer users have access to view group and also have access to view all of its child entities

-**When Domain Member User_6 becomes a Viewer of Group 101, User_6 can able to view all the child and nested child entities in Group 101.
-User_6 can assign child entities under Group 101 and also assign child entities under any other Group and Channels that are children of Group 101.**
+**When Domain Member user_6 becomes a Viewer of group_101, user_6 can able to view all the child and nested child entities in group_101. user_6 can assign child entities under group_101 and also assign child entities under any other Group and Channels that are children of group_101.**

 ![group_users_viewer](diagrams/group_users_viewer.drawio)